Midnight Eye

 "There isn't really a system of auditions in Japan.
 That's why there's a lot of typecasting going on."

-"I don't mind if somebody else does an adaptation of one of my manga.
+"I don't mind if somebody else adapts one of my manga.
 I don't like repeating myself, and I feel that adapting my own manga is essentially repeating something I've already done once before."

 "I don't feel I'm a representative of Japan at all, nor that I'm representing myself.
 I represent the film and the staff of 100 or 200 people behind it."